Chapter 1: Color Management

 For Z Depth and position.

 A common misconception is also about the weight of the EXR files.
-I strongly believe that they are actually lighter than most formats, such as TGA, TIF, PNG and even JPG !
-Just use the proper compression such as “dwab” (developed by Dreamworks Animation) for example.
+I strongly believe that they are actually lighter than most formats, such as TGA, TIF, PNG and even JPG sometimes !
+Just use the proper compression such as “DWAB” (developed by Dreamworks Animation) for example.

 Range

-Finally we have to take care of our range.
-This topic is subject to controversy in many studios !
-Basically you want to go as low as possible without affecting the data.
-There are two settings to take care of :
+Finally we have to take care of our dynamic range.
+Basically you want to keep as much data as possible.
+There are two settings to take care of:

-• Indirect Clamp Value : Clamp the sample values.
+• Indirect Clamp Value: Clamp the GI sample values.

 If you have a very dark pixel next to an overexposed pixel, you do NOT want the overexposed pixel to blow out every other pixel next to it.
 This is why we clamp our renders.

-We will see in chapter 9 why clamping pixel values can be an issue.
+We will see in chapter 9 why clamping pixel values too low can be an issue.

 Summary